henryw374/clojure.log4j2/README.md

 ;log a Message - this is how you 'log data'
 (log/info (MapMessage. {"foo" "bar"}))

-;clojure maps wrapped in MapMessage object
-(log/info {"foo" "bar"})
+;clojure maps wrapped in MapMessage object - top level keys must be Named (string, keyword, symbol etc) (log/info {"foo" "bar"})

-; varargs for formatted string only
+; varargs arity is for formatted string only
 (log/info "hello {} there" :foo)

 ; builder - include throwable|marker|location